Easy Roast Beef Tenderloin with Peppercorn Sauce is the perfect meal for the holidays. Or serve it for a romantic Date Night!

 We prefer a very simple rub of salt and pepper.
 This allows the beef flavor to shine through.

-One hour before cooking, pull the roast from the refrigerator at let it come up to room temperature.
+One hour before cooking, pull the beef tenderloin from the refrigerator and let it rest at room temperature.

-If you did not dry brine with salt earlier, also add generous amounts of kosher salt on all sides of the tenderloin now.
+If you didn't dry brine with salt earlier, also add generous amounts of kosher salt on all sides of the tenderloin.

-Preheat the skillet over medium-high heat for 5–6 minutes.
-Add oil.
+Preheat the skillet over medium-high heat for 5 minutes.
+Then add a tablespoon of vegetable oil.

-Repeat for the next two sides, then place final side down and insert a leave-in thermometer in the thickest part of the roast.
+Then place it on it's fourth and final side and insert a leave-in thermometer into the thickest part of the roast.

-There's no need to sear the fourth side.
-It will sear from the residual heat from the skillet when you turn it down and place it in the oven.
+Note that there's no need to sear the fourth side for 2 minutes.
+It will sear from the residual heat from the skillet when placed in the oven.

 Finish cooking the beef tenderloin in the oven